HughP/MLKA/README.md

 _This section includes mostly a description of software used in various keyboard layout experiments.
 It also includes where possible a copy of the software and a link to where it was originally located._
 [As a subsection here](/ReferencesAndLinks.md)

-##Measurements of keyboards
+##Metrics of keyboard analysis
-_This section considers the physical measurement of keyboards._
+_This section considers the physical measurement of keyboards and the metrics of analysing user behavior with those keybaord layouts._
 ###Keyboard key centers
 ###Keyboard angle
 * Nelson, John E., Delia E. Treaster & William S. Marras.
 2000.
 Finger motion, wrist motion and tendon travel as a function of keyboard angles.
 Clinical Biomechanics 15.7: 489-98.